immunomind/immundata/README.md

 After converting the files to the `immundata` format, you can load them directly with `load_immundata`.

-### Re-aggregating repertoires using receptor and repertoire schemas
+### Re-aggregating data using receptor and repertoire schemas

 This is the key concept that distinguished `immundata` from DataFrame-based libraries.